albertz/py_better_exchook/README.rst

 Features
 --------
+* Shows locals/globals per frame, but only those used in the current statement.
+  It does this by a simple Python code parser.
-* Multi-line Python statements in the stack trace output.
+* Multi-line Python statements in the stack trace output, in case the statement goes over multiple lines.
 * Colored/formated output of each frame.
 * Syntax highlighting for the Python source code.
 * Support for `DomTerm <https://github.com/PerBothner/DomTerm>`__,